Tavis991/agurim/README.md

 commented are also debug prints (photos actually), which i have left to be activated to produce any step of the algorithm along the way.

 in project_h there are several hard-coded global params (FACTORS), feel free to play them as you like and observe results.

+instruction:
+place files in directory containing an 'Agurim' (name does not matter) folder, with its subfolders - legs, pix4d ('pix' does matter) and flight_data.csv (.csv is a must) press 'play' in main analysis.